Careers

 A: Understanding due dates is vital.
 Also, assignments for learning in school subjects help with the practice of investigation and learning required on topics outside the classroom environment.

 A: I would’ve liked more practical projects involving building prototypes.
-This would have helped with the globe of the world focus on Africabuilding and inventive nature of some of the work I do today.
+This would have helped with the building and inventive nature of some of the work I do today.
 I also would do French.
 I started the course but did not complete it.
 With my hope of travelling more African countries, French is proving to be a necessity in the francophone countries.

 French is proving to be a necessity in the francophone countries.